guhan/zerotociso/docs/BIBA.md

 - Star Secuirty Property: subject may not write information to a higher sensitivity level (no write up)

-## The Simple Integrity Property (No Read Down, No Write Up):
+## The Simple Integrity Property (No Read Down)
 - A subject (user, process, or entity) with a given integrity level can read data at or below its own integrity level.
 This is known as the "No Read Down" rule.

+## * Integrity Property (No Write Up)
-- A subject with a given integrity level can write (modify) data at or above its own integrity level.
+- A subject with a given integrity level cannot write (modify) above its own integrity level.
 This is known as the "No Write Up" rule.

 These principles ensure that information flows in a way that prevents lower-integrity subjects from corrupting or contaminating higher-integrity data.
 The Biba Model enforces a strict hierarchy of integrity levels, where data is classified according to its sensitivity or importance.